soumith/cudnn.torch/README.md

 cudnn.Sigmoid
 ```

-I have to time to support these, so please dont expect a quick response to filed github issues.
+I have no time to support these, so please dont expect a quick response to filed github issues.